d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 We can also specify the exact values for each element in the desired tensor by supplying a Python list (or list of lists) containing the numerical values.
 Here, the outermost list corresponds to axis 0, and the inner list to axis 1.

+:begin_slide:
+We can also generate tensors explicitly.
+:end_slide:

 ```{.python .input}
 np.array([[2, 1, 4, 3], [1, 2, 3, 4], [4, 3, 2, 1]])